oz-e/applied-ml/README.md

 # CoOp
 Please run CoOP.ipynb ([open in Colab](https://colab.research.google.com/github/oz-e/applied-ml/blob/main/CoOP/CoOP.ipynb))<br/><br/>
-The configuration provided below was used to generate the results demonstrated in this notebook.
-To use a different dataset and config, simply modify the parameters accordingly.
+The configuration provided below was used to generate the results demonstrated in the notebook.
+To use a different dataset and config, simply modify the parameters accordingly in the CoOP.ipynb

-Configs
 CoOp Configuration
 ```python
 test_dataset_name = 'caltech'       # Dataset name